pulsovi/obsidian_eml_reader/README.md

 ### Obsidian Code Previews

-Retrieves the contents of a text-like file and displays it in code block.
+Get the contents of a text-like file and displays it in code block.

 With this plugin, you can display a tiny portion of the `*.eml` file that contains the desired text with this code: